BraadMartin/simple-graphql-api/readme.txt

 }
 `

+Having an errors array in the response like this allows for errors to be returned for any resources in a collection without preventing the API from returning the resources that are valid, but it's a quick solution that is probably not as robust as it needs to be, so expect that this might be improved in a future version.

 = Fields =

 The fields you can specify are a direct mapping to the fields on the post, term, and comment objects you get when you call `get_post()`, `get_term()`, and `get_comments()` in WordPress.
 Any fields you ask for that are not valid keys on the post/term/comment object will be treated as meta keys, and any matching meta values will be included in the response.
 This means that there is no formal distinction between core fields and meta fields.
 There are only field names, and they either have a matching value or they don't.